awsdocs/amazon-rds-user-guide/doc_source/USER_DeleteSnapshot.md

-# Deleting a Snapshot<a name="USER_DeleteSnapshot"></a>
+# Deleting a snapshot<a name="USER_DeleteSnapshot"></a>

 You can delete DB snapshots managed by Amazon RDS when you no longer need them\.

 **Note**
 To delete backups managed by AWS Backup, use the AWS Backup console\.
 For information about AWS Backup, see the [https://docs.aws.amazon.com/aws-backup/latest/devguide](https://docs.aws.amazon.com/aws-backup/latest/devguide)\.

-## Deleting a DB Snapshot<a name="USER_DeleteRDSSnapshot"></a>
+## Deleting a DB snapshot<a name="USER_DeleteRDSSnapshot"></a>

 You can delete a manual, shared, or public DB snapshot using the AWS Management Console, the AWS CLI, or the RDS API\.

 To delete a shared or public snapshot, you must sign in to the AWS account that owns the snapshot\.

 If you have automated DB snapshots that you want to delete without deleting the DB instance, change the backup retention period for the DB instance to 0\.
 The automated snapshots are deleted when the change is applied\.
 You can apply the change immediately if you don't want to wait until the next maintenance period\.
 After the change is complete, you can then re\-enable automatic backups by setting the backup retention period to a number greater than 0\.
-For information about modifying a DB instance, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.
+For information about modifying a DB instance, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.

 If you deleted a DB instance, you can delete its automated DB snapshots by removing the automated backups for the DB instance\.
-For information about automated backups, see [Working With Backups](USER_WorkingWithAutomatedBackups.md)\.
+For information about automated backups, see [Working with backups](USER_WorkingWithAutomatedBackups.md)\.

 ### Console<a name="USER_DeleteSnapshot.CON"></a>